Musicals101.com

 b.
 Feb.
 21, 1831 (Paris) - d.
 July 6, 1897 (Paris)

 Halevy was the first librettist to collaborate with composer Jacques Offenbach.
-Their intimate "operetta" Ba-ta-clan (1855) firmly established the popularity of this new form of musical entertainment -- and marked the birth of the modern book musical.
-Their first full-scale hit was Orphee aux Enfers/Orpheus in Hell (1858).
+Their intimate "operetta" Ba-ta-clan (1855) firmly established the popularity of this new form of musical entertainment, and marked the birth of the modern book musical.
+Their first full-length hit was Orphee aux Enfers/Orpheus in Hell (1858).
 After established playwright Meilhac joined the team, the trio proceeded to create a series of "opera bouffes" that are still enjoyed today.
-In fact, Halevy & Meilhac became the most successful operetta librettists of all time.
+In fact, Halevy & Meilhac remain among the most successful librettists of all time.

 Hall, Owen